foxcpp/maddy/docs/tutorials/upgrading.md

 passwords are hashed is changed, meaning that after migration passwords will need to be reset.

-**migrate.go script is SQLite-specific, if you need one that works for Postgres - reach out at IRC channel.**
+**Migration utility is SQLite-specific, if you need one that works for Postgres - reach out at the IRC channel.**

 1. Make sure the server is not running.